 A garage door is the most important part of your garage and a substantial part of your home.
-If the door is damaged the garage will probably not be functional, your home may look bad, and the contents of your garage could become vulnerable to theft and further damage by the elements.
+Damage to your garage door is not only a serious inconvenience, but also a security risk.
+The garage will probably not be functional, your home may look bad, and the contents of your garage could become vulnerable to theft and further damage by the elements.

-In the event of garage door damage which you believe should be covered by your insurance policy, contact your insurance company.
-They will probably tell you to contact a number of professional garage door repairmen and receive estimates.
-If there is extensive damage beyond the garage door itself, like leaking for instance, you may have to contact additional contractors such as plumbers.
+Contact your insurance provider ASAP in the event of garage door damage which you believe should be covered by your homeowners policy.
+They will probably tell you to get in touch with a number of professional garage door repairmen and receive estimates.
 The next step is to arrange for an adjuster to come and evaluate the damage.
 Many insurance policies have time limits on the amount of time that can pass between the incident of the damage and the filing of the claim so don’t push it off.

 What to Do